mrlynn/getting-mean/workshop/quest3.md

 ![MongoDB](../images/header.png "MongoDB")
 # Getting MEAN
 ## An Introduction to API-Centered Application Development with Node.js and MongoDB
-## Ticket 1: Create a Server, Listener Process
+## quest 1: Create a Server, Listener Process

-Here's an overview of the things we'll need to accomplish to close out this ticket:
+Here's an overview of the things we'll need to accomplish to close out this quest:

 * Initialize our Node.js project with a `package.json` file.
 See `npm init`.
 * Create a server.js JavaScript application file and instantiate a call to the server library to create a listener.